Save Money On Groceries!

 To get an idea of the average grocery spending in the U.S., I checked the Government’s statistics on the USDA website.
 The USDA’s most recent food cost statistics list the weekly cost for a household of two on the thrifty plan to be $87.30 per week [2016 UPDATE: $89.40], or $6.24 [2016: $6.38] per person per day.
 The cost for a family of four with two children under 5 is $127.30 [2016: $130.10], or $4.55 [2016: $4.64] per person per day.
 (The family cost per person is smaller because the children don’t eat as much as an adult, and the cost is averaged for the four family members.)

-For me personally, by using the methods outlined in my Save More-Clip Less: Feed Your Family For Less Without Extreme Couponing ebook, I could easily feed my husband and I for $60 a week, or $4.30 per person per day) which saves $109 over a four week period.
+For me personally, by using the methods outlined in my Save More-Clip Less: Feed Your Family For Less Without Extreme Couponing ebook, I could easily feed my husband and I for $60 a week ($4.30 per person per day) which saves $109 over a four week period.
 I currently feed our family of six including three teenagers and a twelve year old for $125 per week, or $2.98 per person per day.
 We do have access to fairly cheap in-season produce, but prices on most items are more expensive than other parts of the country such as the mid-west.

 As for your budget, you could try $60 a week and if find that you need more money in the budget add $10 increments to the budget until you reach what you think is reasonable for you.

 Really the issue of how much to spend on groceries boils down to your personal needs and values.
 If you have a higher income and believe strongly in purchasing all organic foods, for example, then you will have a higher grocery bill by choice.
 If you have a lower income and believe strongly that you should eat only organic food, then you will have to make sacrifices elsewhere in your budget to be able to afford the higher cost.